MikyStar/dotfiles/cheatsheets/git.md

 git push -u origin [name of this new branch] # Pushing it to origin

 git branch -d <branch> # Delete ( actually not really )

+# See a file as he is in an other branch
+git show branch:file # Branch could be origin/something
 ```

 ## Index area